 Another important idea is that life does not always operate on instant results.

 Sometimes the results of good actions appear slowly.
 Sometimes blessings arrive in ways we do not immediately recognize.
+What seems like a delay today may later prove to be preparation for something we could not yet see.

 With time, many people realize that what once looked like misfortune actually guided them toward something meaningful.
+A closed door, a difficult experience, or an unexpected setback may eventually lead to growth, wisdom, or opportunities that would not have appeared otherwise.

 How spiritual wisdom suggests we respond